EastEnders Live Week: "Look Back in Anger"

 At the reception, Kim Fox-Hubbard (Tameka Empson) has been feeling pain in her stomach and goes into premature labour in The Queen Vic's toilets after a heated argument with her sister, Denise Fox (Diane Parish).
 As Denise phones for an ambulance, she calls Sonia Fowler (Natalie Cassidy) and Tina Carter (Luisa Bradshaw-White) to help Kim.
-With assistance from the three, Kim gives birth to a baby daughter and names her Pearl as she is so small and precious.
+With assistance from the three, Kim gives birth to a baby daughter and names her Pearl, as she is so small and precious.
 As Kim is about to leave for the hospital, she tells Denise that she is to blame for her unexpected arrival and that she does not want anyone near her and her baby.

-When Sharon confronts Phil over his recent behavior, he tells her he has been receiving a lot of money but says no more than that, and Sharon pressures him to focus on his family and his businesses and to stay away from dealing which would see him in prison.
-As Phil has his conversation with Sharon he receives several texts from an unknown person.
-Away from the square Phil arranges to meet up with the unknown person who is revealed to be his former wife Kathy Sullivan (Gillian Taylforth), who has been presumed dead for nine years.
+When Sharon confronts Phil over his recent behaviour, he tells her that he has been receiving a lot of money, but says no more than that, and Sharon pressures him to focus on his family and his businesses, and to stay away from dealings that would see him in prison.
+As Phil has his conversation with Sharon, he receives several texts from an unknown person.
+Away from the square, Phil arranges to meet up with the unknown person, who is revealed to be his former wife Kathy Sullivan (Gillian Taylforth), who has been presumed dead for nine years.
 Phil tells her that, despite her wishes, he cannot allow her to return home, concerned about the effect on Ben and Ian.

 Away from the reception, Stacey, Martin Fowler (James Bye) and Kush Kazemi (Davood Ghadami) find Nick's body in 23 Albert Square.
 They realise that Dot knew and that they have to call the police.
-Peter's family are stunned following his shocking revelation and he, Cindy, Jane and Ian all start to suspect one another; before Cindy points out that Denise was living in the house at that time.
-Peter asks Ian to go and confront her and after hesitating, he leaves to find Denise only to be distracted by the drama at Dot's.
+Peter's family are stunned following his shocking revelation and he, Cindy, Jane and Ian all start to suspect one another, before Cindy points out that Denise was living in the house at that time.
+Peter asks Ian to go to confront her and, after hesitating, he leaves to find Denise, only to be distracted by the drama at Dot's.
 Dot confesses all to Sharon and Ian, admitting that she let Nick die as a punishment for his crimes and urging Ian to be wary of his own family.